Oxford Airport: History

+HQ No. 42 (Maintenance) Group RAF, responsible for ammunition and fuel supply, moved to Kidlington on 18 March 1946.
+It was disbanded into No. 40 Group RAF on 2 January 1956 with its headquarters still at RAF Kidlington.

+After World War II, Kidlington became established as a centre for aviation education, charter and maintenance facilities.

 By 1968, it had become the second busiest airfield in the UK, with 223,270 movements – just 10% fewer than Heathrow.
 For 5 years just after World War II (1951–1956) Kidlington was base of operations for the Oxford Gliding Club.
 They later moved due to an increase of powered aircraft activity.
 They relocated to RAF Weston-On-The-Green.

 In 1981, the airport freehold was sold by the council and later owned by BBA Aviation plc.
 In July 2007 the airport was sold for £40m to property entrepreneurs David and Simon Reuben.

 A new Saturday-only summer service to Jersey, operated by Air Southwest, ran from July to September 2009.
 The summer service came back in 2010, operated by CityJet.

 In August 2009 the airport was rebranded as London Oxford Airport despite its distance from the capital.
 The move attracted much press comment, and criticism from the Oxford Civic Society, which described the new name as misleading; the airport is 60 mi from Marble Arch in central London and generally considered to be well outside the London area.
-However, it was argued that highlighting proximity to London would make the airport more attractive to the overseas business aviation community and now the airport hosts the fourth busiest business aviation handling facility (FBO) in the UK.
+However, it was argued that highlighting proximity to London would make the airport more attractive to the overseas business aviation community, and the airport, as of 2016, hosts the fourth busiest business aviation handling facility (FBO) in the UK.